How Is Age-Related Macular Degeneration Diagnosed?

 Angiography: As mentioned above, In this procedure, a dye is injected into a vein in the arm.
 The test identifies vessels which cannot be seen with the naked eye and which may need to be treated with the laser or photocoagulation.

-Optical coherence tomography (OCT): Is a noninvasive exam that produces a cross-sectional image of the retina.
+Optical coherence tomography (OCT): This is a noninvasive exam that produces a cross-sectional image of the retina.
 This method is helpful in identifying how much the retinal layers are distorted and whether swelling is increasing or decreasing following treatment with injections or laser.

 Microperimetry using the Rodenstock scanning laser ophthalmoscope: This is used to quantify macular sensitivity and fixation pattern.